vnegrisolo/cheat-sheet-elixir/README.md

 Elixir data types are immutable.

-In Elixir a method is usually described with its arity (number of arguments), such as: `is_boolean/1`.
+In Elixir a function is usually described with its arity (number of arguments), such as: `is_boolean/1`.

 ## File Types